richardziegler/richardziegler/README.md

 👨‍💻  Software Engineer working at [Bayer](https://www.bayer.com).

-🔭  I’m currently working on a personal website using Gastby.
+🔭  I’m currently working on a personal website using Gatsby.

 🤔  Always curious about gamedev, would love to dig into Rust or C++ some day.